Cdaprod/atlanta-cloud-conference-2024/my_iac.md

 Explanation:
 - The `MinIO` class has been renamed to `minio-weaviate-langchain_ai_dev_env` to represent the development environment for MinIO, Weaviate, and LangChain AI.
 - All other components and their relationships remain the same as in the previous diagram.

-This diagram incorporates the requested change while maintaining the overall structure and data flow of your architecture.